awsdocs/aws-systems-manager-user-guide/doc_source/application-manager.md

 + Resource details provided by the AWS services that host them\.
 + Container cluster information provided by Amazon ECS\.

 To help you remediate issues with components or resources, Application Manager also provides runbooks that you can associate with your applications\.
+To get started with Application Manager, open the [Systems Manager console](https://console.aws.amazon.com/systems-manager/appmanager)\.
+In the navigation pane, choose **Application Manager**\.

 ## What are the benefits of using Application Manager?<a name="application-manager-learn-more-benefits"></a>